andjimbon/andjimbon.github.io/Time-series.md

 #### Get data from Google Trends

-As an example, we will use "pajamas" and "bikinis" worldwide searchs.
+As an example, we will use "pajamas" and "bikinis" worldwide Google searches.
 You can get this data directly from [Google Trends.](https://trends.google.com/trends/?geo=US)

 Plot series:

 <img src="images/trends.png?raw=true"/>

-Please observe how these series complements one each other.
+Observe how these series complements one each other.
 While people search "pajamas" in google, searches for "bikinis" are no longer popular, and viceversa.
 There is a seasonal component, obviously.

 <p>&nbsp;</p>